onconova/onconova/pop-docs/docs/developers/contributing.md

 - Bug fixes in shared components.
 - UI/UX improvements affecting all users.

+!!! note

-Note: Changes to the existing core database models (Django models / schema) must be:
+    Changes to the existing core database models (Django models / schema) must be:

     - Well justified and documented.
     - Submitted via a Pull Request (PR) for review.
     - Approved by the core POP development team.
     - Unless critical or part of a planned roadmap, schema changes should be avoided to preserve platform stability and backwards compatibility.

 ### Institution-Specific Features